-When using Geant4 version 7.1, it was found that the predictions of the simulation were dependent on the tracking (range) cutoff, and that a very low cutoff of ~ 200 nm was required in order to fit the data.
-Under these conditions the simulation was prohibitively slow3.
-The Geant4 authors have now addressed this issue, and the results of Geant4 version 8.0 are much more satisfactory.
+- A detailed simulation of material upstream of the detector was required, including four drift chambers, four scintillator planes and 10 m of air, amounting to $> 10\% X_0$, in order to account for preshowering before the calorimeter.
+This simulation was provided by the RHUL group as their first contribution to CALICE. - When using Geant4 version 4.7.1, it was found that the predictions of the simulation were dependent on the tracking (range) cutoff, and that a very low cutoff of ~ 200 nm was required in order to fit the data.
+Under these conditions the simulation was prohibitively slow2.
+The Geant4 authors have now addressed this issue, and the results of Geant4 version 4.8.0 are much more satisfactory.

 For example, in Fig. 3 we show some typical comparisons between data and Geant4 simulation, for 1 GeV electrons at normal incidence.
-The improvement in agreement for Geant4 version 8.0 in terms of both normalisation and shape is evident.
+The improvement in agreement for Geant4.8.0 in terms of both normalisation and shape is evident.

 Figure 3: Left: hit energies (in units of MIPs); right: radial distance of hits from the shower barycentre (in mm).
-The solid histogram shows data, the filled symbols represent Geant4 version 8.0 and the open symbols version 7.1, all normalised to the same number of events.
+The solid histogram shows data, the filled symbols represent Geant4.8.0 and the open symbols Geant4.7.1, all normalised to the same number of events.